Generalized Riesz Regression: A Unified Framework for Debiased Machine Learning with Riesz Representer Fitting under Bregman Divergence: Introduction

 \section{Introduction}

-The Riesz representer plays a crucial role in debiased machine learning for a variety of causal and structural parameter estimation problems \citep{Chernozhukov2022automaticdebiased}, such as Average Treatment Effect (ATE) estimation \citep{Imbens2015causalinference}, Average Marginal Effect (AME) estimation, Average Policy Effect (APE) estimation, and covariate shift adaptation \citep{Shimodaira2000improvingpredictive,Uehara2020offpolicy,Chernozhukov2025automaticdebiased}.
-The Riesz representer arises from the Riesz representation theorem for the parameter functional, and it also has a close connection to semiparametric efficiency bounds \citep{Newey1994theasymptotic}.
-In particular, by using the Riesz representer appropriately, we can obtain semiparametric estimators that are asymptotically linear with the efficient influence function, which is also referred to as the Neyman orthogonal score \citep{Chernozhukov2018doubledebiased}.
+The Riesz representer plays a crucial role in debiased machine learning for a variety of causal and structural parameter estimation problems \citep{Chen2015sievesemiparametric,Chernozhukov2022automaticdebiased}, including Average Treatment Effect (ATE) estimation \citep{Imbens2015causalinference}, Average Marginal Effect (AME) estimation, Average Policy Effect (APE) estimation, and covariate shift adaptation \citep{Shimodaira2000improvingpredictive}.
+The Riesz representer arises from the Riesz representation theorem for a (typically linear) parameter functional and has a close connection to semiparametric efficiency bounds \citep{Newey1994theasymptotic}.
+In particular, by using the Riesz representer appropriately, we can construct semiparametric efficient estimators that are asymptotically linear with the efficient influence function, which is also referred to as a Neyman orthogonal score \citep{Chernozhukov2018doubledebiased}.

-Straightforward approaches to approximating the Riesz representer often rely on intermediate steps.
-For example, in ATE estimation, the Riesz representer can be written in terms of the inverse propensity score.
-A naive approach is to estimate the propensity score and then construct the Riesz representer by taking its inverse.
-In covariate shift adaptation, the Riesz representer is given by the density ratio, the ratio of two probability density functions (pdfs).
-A naive approach is to estimate the two pdfs and then take their ratio.
-However, it is unclear whether such approaches perform well for the task of Riesz representer estimation because they are not designed to minimize the estimation error of the Riesz representer itself.
+In many applications, the Riesz representer admits a closed-form expression in terms of other nuisance objects, but estimating it well is nontrivial.
+For example, in ATE estimation, the Riesz representer can be written using the inverse propensity score.
+A straightforward approach is to estimate the propensity score and then construct the Riesz representer by taking its inverse.
+In covariate shift adaptation, the Riesz representer is given by a density ratio, the ratio of two probability density functions (pdfs).
+A straightforward approach is to estimate the two pdfs and then take their ratio.
+However, these approaches are not necessarily designed to minimize the estimation error of the Riesz representer itself, and their performance for the task of Riesz representer estimation is not guaranteed a priori.